Context Engineering for AI Agents in Open-Source Software

 \subsection{Information and Structure (RQ2)}

+Before we dive into our answer to \textbf{RQ2}, we briefly characterize the content of AI context files.
+Copilot instruction files were on average the longest ($M=310$ lines, $SD=127$ lines), followed by \texttt{CLAUDE.md} files ($M=287$, $SD=112$); \texttt{GEMINI.md} files were the shortest ($M=106$, $SD=65$).
+Interestingly, \texttt{AGENTS.md} files had the highest variation in file length ($M=142$, $SD=231$).
+This variation may reflect the amount of information that developers provide.
+Exploring whether the context length is proportional to the project size or other factors is part of our future work.

-To answer \textbf{RQ2}, we extracted all section headings from the 155 \texttt{AGENTS.md} file in our sample, converted them to lower case, removed special characters, and lemmatized the words to be able to group semantically equivalent variations (e.g., ``tests'' and ``testing'').
-We excluded 15 \texttt{AGENTS.md} files that were created before January 1, 2025, i.e., before the \texttt{AGENTS.md} convention was introduced.
-For each lemmatized heading, we determined (1) how many different repositories used it, (2) in how many distinct files it appeared (some repositories contained multiple files), and (3) how many total occurrences it had (some headings appeared multiple times per file).
-Five repositories contained \texttt{AGENTS.md} files without any heading structure; these were excluded from the analysis.
-We recorded the heading levels (from \#, i.e., level 1, to \#\#\#\#\#, i.e., level 5) to understand the structural depth of the documents.
-Following related work on \texttt{README} files~\cite{DBLP:journals/tse/GaoTZ25}, which found that the first- and second-level headings are the most informative and consistent, we restricted our initial analysis to the headings on levels 1 and 2.
-We manually developed an initial coding guide based on the 44 lemmatized section headings that appeared in at least three different repositories and at least three times at heading levels 1 or 2; we also examined examples of section content for each heading.
-The resulting coding guide, shown in Table~\ref{tab:rq2_categories}, groups semantically similar headings into broader conceptual categories.
-We then applied this guide to a larger set of 91 lemmatized section headings that were used in at least two repositories and at least twice at heading levels 1 or 2.
-This analysis provides an overview of the types of information most commonly provided in \texttt{AGENTS.md} files.
-Topics such as code conventions and best practices, contribution guidelines, and architecture or project structure appear frequently, while sections on troubleshooting or security occur less often.
+To answer \textbf{RQ2}, we extracted all section headings from the 155 \texttt{AGENTS.md} files in our sample, converted them to lower case, removed special characters, and lemmatized the words to be able to group semantically equivalent variations (e.g., ``tests'' and ``testing'').
+We excluded 15 \texttt{AGENTS.md} files that were created before \nth{1} January 2025, i.e., before the \texttt{AGENTS.md} convention was introduced.
+For each lemmatized heading, we determined (1) in how many distinct repositories it occurred, (2) in how many distinct files it occurred (\#files > \#repositories), and (3) how many total occurrences it had (multiple equivalent headings per file).
+We excluded five repositories that contained \texttt{AGENTS.md} files without any heading structure.
+For the remaining files, we recorded the heading levels (from \#, i.e., level 1, to \#\#\#\#\#, i.e., level 5) to understand their structural depth.
+Following related work on \texttt{README} files~\cite{DBLP:journals/tse/GaoTZ25}, which found that the first- and second-level headings are the most informative and consistent, we restricted our initial analysis to these levels.